-How to optimise software development costs in 5 steps?
+How to reduce software development costs?

 Optimising the costs of software development has always been important, but this has become especially true nowadays – when all the risks associated with sudden disruptions in the external environment are much higher than they were before.